-Where the minimum requirement is half the program, this is defined as half the sum of the unit values of all the subjects in the program where the unit value for each subject in a course is defined as follows:
+Where the minimum requirement is half the program, this is defined as half the sum of the unit values of all the subjects in a student's program.

-Faculty/Board of Studies Minimum Requirement Course Unit Values (UV) Applied Science Half the program 3000-3220 4190-4220 One-session subjects: UV 1 Two-session subjects: UV 2 Architecture Half the program 3270, 3330 Elective subjects: UV 0 All other subjects appropriate UV corresponding to credit points 3320, 3360, 3380 All subjects: UV equal to the allocated hours Elective subjects: UV 0 All other subjects UV equal to the allocated hours Arta 18 first-level credit points 3400, 3420 Biological Sciences 3430 Science subjects: appropriate UV Arts subjects: • 6 credit points = UV 1 • 12 credit points

-= UV 2

-Commerce Three subjects 3490-3595 FT in both sessions • Two subjects 3490-3595 PT in either session Engineering Half the program including Physics I or Mathematics I 3610, 3660, 3680, 3700 5.061: UV 0 One-session subjects: UV 1 Two-session subjects: UV 2 Half the program including Mechanics of Solids or Mathematics I 3620, 3730 All subjects: UV equal to the allocated hours Half the program including Physics I or Mathematics I 3640, 3720 One-session subjects: UV 1 Two-session subjects: UV 2 Half the program 3740-3760 One-session subjects: UV 1 Two-session subjects: UV 2 Law " Half the program 4710-4790 One-session subjects: UV 1 Two-session subjects: UV 2 Medicine Half the program 3800 80.010: UV 3 81.001: UV 3 81.002: UV 6 70.001: UV 4 General Studies: UV 1 Military Studies Half the program BA, BSc All subjects: UV 1 BE All subjects: appropriate weighted mark Professional Studies Half the program 4030, 4040 All subjects: UV 1 4070-4080 All subjects: appropriate UV One General Studies elective: UV1 Science Half the program 3910, 3950 All subjects: appropriate UV 1 General Studies: UV 1 Science and Mathematics 2 units 3970 All subjects: appropriate UV One General Studies elective: UV 1
+Faculty/Board of Studies Minimum Requirement Course Unit Values (UV) Faculty/Board of Studies Applied Science Half the program 3000-3220 4190-4220 One-session subjects: UV 1 Medicine Two-session subjects: UV 2 Architecture Half the program 3270, 3275, 3330 Elective subjects: UV 0 All other subjects: appropriate UV corresponding to credit points Military Studies 3320 All subjects: UV equal to the allocated hours Professional Studies 3360, 3380 Elective subjects: UV 0 All other subjects: UV equal to the allocated hours Raianaa Arts 18 Level I credit points 3400-3420 Science Biological Sciences 4 units 3430 Science subjects: appropriate UV Arts subjects: 6 credit points = UV 1 Science and Mathematics 12 credit points = UV 2 Commerce Three subjects 3490-3595 FT in both sessions Two subjects 3490-3595 PT in either session Admission Engineering Half the program including Physics I or Mathematics I 3610, 3660, 3680, 3700 5.061: UV 0 One-session subjects: UV 1 Two-session subjects: UV 2 Students who plete all requindustrial trais Registrar the Diploma and in May for the October for from the Stuchancellery.
+Half the program including Mechanics of Solids or Mathematics I 3620, 3730 All subjects: UV equal to the allocated hours Half the program including Physics I or Mathematics I 3640, 3720 One-session subjects: UV 1 Two-session subjects: UV 2 Students who they are pote form with the September (or requirements Half the program 3740-3760 One-session subjects: UV 1 Two-session subjects: UV 2 April).
+Studen not graduate; form by the ceremonies.
+Law Half the program 4710-4790 One-session subjects: UV 1 90.741: UVO Students enro All other two- session subjects: UV 2 and who then advise the Re completing re subjects: UV 2 Architecture Half the program 3270, 3275, 3330 Elective subjects: UV 0 All other subjects: appropriate UV Military Studies Half the program BA, BSc corresponding to credit points BE 3320 All subjects: UV equal to the allocated hours Professional Studies Half the program 4030, 4040 3360, 3380 Elective subjects: UV 0 4070-4080 All other subjects: UV equal to the allocated hours Arts 18 Level I credit points 3400-3420 Science Half the program 3910, 3950 Biological Sciences 4 units 3430 Science subjects: appropriate UV Arts subjects: 6 credit points = UV 1 12 credit points = UV 2 Science and Mathematics 2 units 3970 Commerce Three subjects 3490-3595 FT in both sessions Two subjects 3490-3595 PT in either session Admission to Degree or Diploma Engineering Half the program including Physics I or Mathematics I 3610, 3660, 3680, 3700 5.061: UV 0 One-session subjects: UV 1 Two-session subjects: UV 2 Students whose current program will enal plete all requirements for the degree or d industrial training where necessary, shoul Half the program including Mechanics of Solids or Mathematics I 3620, 3730 All subjects: UV equal to the allocated hours Registrar the form Application for Admis Diploma and return it to the Registrar by the in May for the October ceremonies, and th October for all other ceremonies.
+The for from the Student Enquiry Counter in the r Chancellery.

-Faculty/Board of Studies

-Minimum

-Requirement
+Minimum Requirement